-Paying dues–putting the time not just to understand but master a problem or situation–is a critical element of success in many circumstances.
+Paying dues–putting the time in not only to understand but master a problem or situation–is a critical element of success in many circumstances.

 Orienting, Observing, Doing Homework, and Paying Dues